steffow/meteor-accounts-saml/README.md

 For OpenIDP, see the example app `example-openidp` and http://accounts-saml-example.meteor.com/ for a demo.

-For OpenAM, see the example app `example-openam`.
+For OpenAM, see the example app `openam-example`.

 ## Important Notes